fubar2/piloadcell/README.md

 * Getting matplotlib to plot a pandas UTC timestamp *as local time* on the x axis was a frustrating exercise - at least partly because
 I'm using the raspbian versions of everything to make the project easier to test so they are not the latest and not always quite the way the current documentation suggests.
-Whatever, finally figured it out....
+Whatever, finally figured it out....although it's probably much fuglier than needed.